 STEP 1 - PREPARE MARKETING CAMPAIGN

 Each company Sequoia sells is unique.
-Their people, products and services, business model, industry, competitors, and value proposition are all different.
+Its people, products and services, business model, industry, competitors, and value proposition are all different.
 Likewise, the market of potential buyers that will pay the highest price for a company while representing the best cultural fit is also unique.
-For that reason, the marketing campaign we undertake to sell each business is custom tailored.
-To prepare a successful marketing campaign for your company, we: (i) gain a thorough understanding of the business so we can clearly communicate its benefits through the marketing materials we use; and (ii) create the broadest target market of potential buyers that will place a premium on your company’s value.
+For that reason, the marketing campaign we undertake to sell each company is custom tailored.
+To prepare a successful marketing campaign for your company, we will: (i) gain a thorough understanding of the company so we can clearly communicate its benefits through the marketing materials we develop; and (ii) create the broadest target market of potential buyers that will place a premium on your company’s value.

 Custom Marketing Materials

-Sequoia will conduct guided interviews with you (and any members of your team that have been madeaware of the impending sale of the business) to understand strategies, policies, and procedures of the business such as: competition, marketing, sales, distribution, customers, territories, administration, manufacturing, customer service, human resources, financial matters, information technology and security, process control, intellectual property and the like.
-The pool of information gathered enables us to prepare three essential sales documents before taking the business to market: (1) Anonymous Business Profile, (2) Confidential Business Presentation; and (3) Confidential Information Memorandum.
+Sequoia will conduct guided interviews with you to understand strategies, policies, and procedures of the company such as: competition, marketing, sales, distribution, customers, territories, administration, manufacturing, engineering, customer service, human resources, financial matters, information technology and security, process control, intellectual property and the like.
+The pool of information gathered enables us to prepare two essential sales documents before taking the company to market: (1) Anonymous Business Profile; and (2) Confidential Information Memorandum.

 1. Anonymous Business Profile (ABP)

 The CIM is an individual expression of the unique characteristics of your company.
-It is provided only to parties that have been qualified, signed a nondisclosure agreement, and have been approved by you prior to being sent.
-The focus is the benefit of your business to prospective buyers.
-The goal is to engage the buyer in discussions about your business in the context of combined resources (merged operations, new capital investment, etc.) with the buyer.
+It is provided only to parties that have been qualified, signed a nondisclosure agreement (NDA), and have been approved by you prior to being sent.
+The focus is the benefit of your company to prospective buyers.
+The goal is to engage the buyer in discussions about your company in the context of combined resources (merged operations, new capital investment, etc.) with the buyer.
 Whereas it discloses financial information of your company, it is not exhaustive.
 Details are deferred until due diligence; after commitment has been made by the buyer to acquire your company.
 The contents of a typical CIM include:

 Marketing and Sales Analysis